payliu/XcodePlus/README.md

 XcodePlus
 =========

-Xcode plugin to plus extra feature.
+Xcode plugin to add extra feature.

-- delete line, even mulit-lines
+- delete line, even multi-lines

 # Usage
 ### Delete Line

-The default short-cut is `⌘D`, like in Eclipse.
+The default shortcut is `⌘D`, like in Eclipse.

-This shortcut should conflict to `Duplicate`, just remove it form `Key Bindings`.
+This shortcut should conflict to `Duplicate`, just remove it from `Key Bindings`.
 Or you would like to set different shortcut, please refer to [Custom Shortcut](#custom-shortcut).

 - Xcode > menu > Edit > `Delete Line`

 ![deleteline-git]

 #Installation

-1. install via [Alcatraz][alcatraz].
+1. Install via [Alcatraz][alcatraz].
 2. Restart Xcode

 or